brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 ---
-name: "Project submission template"
+name: Project submission template
 about: Fill in this template to submit a project
-title: ""
+title: ''
 labels: project
 assignees: ''